SWKS COVID-19 UPDATE Majority of area sees uptick in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 13 new positive confirmed additional case, with an overall total to 5,875 as of Friday.
-Seward County added 20 positive cases to its total of 3,946.
-Haskell and Wichita Counties each increased by four cases as of Friday with overall totals of 425 and 223, respectively.
-Grant County added three cases for a total of 981 while Stevens County added two cases for a total of 575.
+Ford County saw 22 new positive confirmed additional case, with an overall total to 5,912 as of Wednesday.
+Seward County added 17 positive cases to its total of 3,968.
+Grant County increased by seven cases as of Wednesday for an overall total of 997 while Haskell County added six cases for a total of 431.
+Gray and Scott Counties each added four cases for totals of 643 and 618, respectively.

-Gray and Kearny Counties each added one case for totals of 636 and 583, respectively.
-Lane, Morton and Stanton Counties also each added one case for totals of 132, 276 and 197, respectively.
-Numbers in other southwest Kansas counties remained constant through Friday.
+Wichita County added three cases for a total of 226.
+Kearny and Lane Counties each added two cases for totals of 587 and 134, respectively.
+Greeley and Meade Counties each added one case for totals of 105 and 516, respectively.
+Morton and Stanton Counties also added one case each for totals of 277 and 198, respectively.
+Numbers in other southwest Kansas counties remained constant through Wednesday.

 Finney - 6,155